Astronomy Essentials

 Also, Mercury elongations are better or worse depending on the time of the year they occur and your location on Earth.
 So, for both hemispheres, spring evenings and autumn mornings are best.

-The chart below – from a Northern Hemisphere perspective – might help you visualize these differences.
+As an illustration, the chart below – from a Northern Hemisphere perspective – might help you visualize these differences.

 Mercury elongations compared.
 Here, gray areas represent evening apparitions (eastward elongation).
 Blue areas represent morning apparitions (westward elongation).
 The top figures are the maximum elongations, reached at the top dates shown beneath.
 Curves show the altitude of the planet above the horizon at sunrise or sunset, for latitude 40 degrees north (thick line) and 35 degrees south (thin line).
 Likewise, maxima are reached at the parenthesized dates below (40 degrees north bold).
 Chart via Guy Ottewell’s 2024 Astronomical Calendar.
 Used with permission.

-Heliocentric view of solar system, May 2024.
+Heliocentric view of solar system, January 2025.
 Chart via Guy Ottewell’s 2024 Astronomical Calendar.
 Used with permission.

 Seasons make a difference

 On the other hand, in the spring for either hemisphere, the situation reverses.
-The ecliptic and the horizon meet at a sharper angle on spring evenings and at a narrower angle on spring mornings.
+Then, the ecliptic and the horizon meet at a sharper angle on spring evenings and at a narrower angle on spring mornings.
 So, in springtime for either hemisphere, evening elongations of Mercury are best.
 Meanwhile, morning elongations in springtime are harder to see.

 Posted